The latest fun stuff on our radar from moon landing anniversary events to bar and attraction openings

 Coppa Club half price soft launch + Muddy prize draw!

 Good things come to those who wait – and next month Coppa Club in Brighton, long in the planning, is finally opening its doors in The Lanes, with cosy lounges, alfresco dining and a fountain courtyard.
 Already in London, Oxfordshire and Berkshire, each Club is different in look, but has the same emphasis on relaxed luxe – bars and restaurants to catch up with friends, meet colleagues, work quietly or slouch resplendently.
-It officially launches with popping corks on 27 Aug but here’s a heads up – there’ll be a ‘soft launch’ period just before when, if you enter our fabulous Reader Treat draw, you could WIN one of five three course meals! and if you don’t, you can still get a chance at 50% off (plus bragging rights!)
+It officially launches with popping corks on 27 Aug but here’s a heads up – there’ll be a ‘soft launch’ period just before when, if you enter our fabulous Reader Treat draw, you could WIN one of five three course meals! and if you don’t but sign up to the Coppa newsletter you can still get a chance at 50% off (plus bragging rights!)

 Coggings to cocktails